apache/bahir-flink/flink-connector-kudu/README.md

 ## DataStream API

-It is also possible to use the the Kudu connector directly from the DataStream API however we encourage all users to explore the Table API as it provides a lot of useful tooling when working with Kudu data.
+It is also possible to use the Kudu connector directly from the DataStream API however we encourage all users to explore the Table API as it provides a lot of useful tooling when working with Kudu data.